Timothy C. Hain, MD • Page last modified: May 3, 2023 • Return to testing index

 Coursework in audiology includes anatomy and physiology of the ear, psychoacoustics, behavioral and electrophysiologic testing, hearing aids, and the study of lip-reading, auditory training and other rehabilitation techniques.

 In pure tone audiometry, hearing is measured at frequencies varying from low pitches (250 Hz) to high pitches (8000 Hz).
 This is just a part of the entire human auditory range, which extends between 20 and 20,000 hz.
-Neverthless, most audiometers are designed so that they cannot go as low or high as most good stero systems.
+Neverthless, most audiometers are designed so that they cannot go as low or high as most good stereo systems.

 You can get an idea of what an audiogram sounds like by clicking on these sound files: